ZEvans1/free-code-camp-p02-form/README.md

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.

-User Story #2: I can see a short explanation with id="description" in P sized text.

 User Story #3: I can see a form with id="survey-form".

 User Story #4: Inside the form element, I am required to enter my name in a field with id="name".